Our history

 2012: A dust-dry cake, and joking with the grannies but it was not funny at all

-Once upon a very long time ago, in 2012, eating a very dry piece of a cake in a Viennese café….
+Once upon a very long time ago, in 2012, while eating a dust-dry piece of cake in a Viennese café…

 2013: “Clash of Civilizations” at the European Alpbach Forum